Cookadle/Cart211/Surveillance/README.md

-add a pop up that can be close saying switch your phone vertically for better if viewing this on smaller screen rotate for better user experience
+add a pop up that can be close saying switch your phone vertically for better if viewing this on smaller screen rotate for better user experience footer at the bottom could be aa href link which will lead you to the next page (easier for mobile)